-

 Is there any maximum time period for negotiations or due diligence?

-Under Thai law, there are no specific requirements regarding the time for negotiations or due diligence.
+There are no specific requirements under Thai law regarding the time for negotiations or due diligence.
 However, in practice, the typical duration for conducting due diligence is approximately one to two months.
-As for negotiations, the time frame may vary depending on the complexity of the transactions and the parties involved.
+As for negotiations, the time frame may vary depending on the complexity of the transactions and the number of parties involved.

 -